£2,153

 Story

-The harrowing truth is that the UK is the only European country without a statutory time limit on detention.
-Our 30 year history of working with local communities and people detained has provided us with insurmountable evidence of the senseless, harmful, and discriminatory nature of detention.
-People with lived experience have described life in detention as “mental torture”, with “prison-like” conditions and all personal liberties removed.
-A 2023 guardian news report exposed the tragic consequences of this reality, revealing that there has been a self-harm incident or suicide attempt nearly every day in a UK Immigration Removal Centre over the last 6 years (https://www.theguardian.com/uk-news/2023/nov/27/self-harm-incident-nearly-every-day-in-uk-immigration-detention-data-shows).
+Our 30 year history has made it clear that detention is out of step with these values.
+People with lived experience have described life in detention as “mental torture”, with “prison-like” conditions with all personal liberties removed.
+A 2023 guardian news report exposed the tragic consequences of this reality, revealing that there has been a self-harm incident or suicide attempt nearly every day in a UK Immigration Removal Centre over the last 6 years (1).
+Rates of self-harm have risen in 2024 with incidents occurring almost twice a day during January–May (2).

-Our network of visitor groups is needed to provide emotional and practical support to people in detention.
-As a collective, we are working towards a different future for the next 30 years - a future which will see our support no longer needed, with people supported in communities where they belong.
+We exist to support a network of visitor groups with guidance and advice so that they can reach more people in detention.
+As a collective, we are working towards a different future for the next 30 years - a future which will see our support no longer needed and with people being supported in communities where they belong.
 Whatever you are able to pledge, your support goes a long way to provide hope and humanity to those suffering the realities of immigration detention in the UK.

 1. Providing accurate and up to date information on immigration detention: